Welcome to Disney California Adventure (DCA)! Let’s eat some vegan food!

 This restaurant is very popular, so a reservation is recommended.
 A small party willing to sit at the bar should be fine with a walk-up though.
 Even if you don’t have a reservation, it’s worth it to try your luck.
 There is usually a short line to talk to the host/hostess, and then they will give you a pager that will buzz when your table is ready.

 The upstairs part, formerly the Cove Bar, has only the “Bites” and drinks.
-Your best bet here is the veggie nachos, which are a modified version of the lobster nachos, with grilled veggies in place of the lobster.
-So you say no lobster, no cheese, and no crema.
-Last time I went, I was able to get them to add daiya cheese and tofu to the nachos!
-The chef is sometimes reluctant to add the tofu, I think we got an especially lenient chef.
-They should definitely add the vegan cheese for you though, but they might not want to do the tofu as well.
+My favorite here is the vegan nachos, which are a modified version of the lobster nachos, with grilled veggies in place of the lobster.
+So you say no lobster, no crema, and vegan cheese.
+The server and chef should know what you mean when you say “vegan nachos.”

 They are freshly made chips, and the cast member told me that they actually have 2 fryers — one for the chips and potatoes, and one for the animal products.

 Another great appetizer is the veganized version of the Potato Skins.
 Some people have said that they can get it with vegan cheese, but mine just came out without it.
 They were still amazing though!!
 They are so crispy on the outside and soft and warm on the inside.
 They were very well seasoned.
 I was so surprised at how amazing they were.

 Downstairs, with the bigger menu (“Bigger Bites”), has several great options.
 First is the Ratatouille, and you can order the vegan version by saying no cheese and no aioli, and then add tofu if you like!
 Of course I added tofu.

 The mushrooms looked a bit like chicken at first and it freaked me out!
 So just be prepared for that!
 It’s a really delicious dish, the smoky tomato sauce is incredible.